winngwephyo9/TestingNote/README.md

 /**
  * @function animate
- * @description The main rendering loop.
+ * @description The main rendering loop, called continuously via requestAnimationFrame.
+ * It updates the orbit controls (for damping) and renders the scene.
  */
 function animate() {
     requestAnimationFrame(animate);
-    controls.update();
+    controls.update(); // Required for smooth damping
-    renderer.autoClearColor = false;
+    renderer.autoClearColor = false; // Required for gradient background
     renderer.render(scene, camera);
 }

 /**
  * @function handleResetView
- * @description Resets the viewer to its initial state on a single click.
+ * @description Resets the viewer to its initial state.
+It de-isolates and de-highlights all
+ * objects, clears the current selection, updates the UI, and frames the entire model
+ * in the camera view.
+Works on a single click.
  */
 function handleResetView() {
+    // 1.
+Instantly restore all hidden/faded objects.
     deIsolateAllObjects();

-    removeAllHighlights();
+    // 2.
+Remove the highlight from any selected object. removeAllHighlights();

-    selectedObjectOrGroup = null;
+    // 3.
+Clear the internal selection state. selectedObjectOrGroup = null;

-    document.querySelectorAll('#modelTreePanel .tree-item.selected').forEach(el => el.classList.remove('selected'));
+    // 4.
+Update the UI panels to show nothing is selected. document.querySelectorAll('#modelTreePanel .tree-item.selected').forEach(el => el.classList.remove('selected'));
     updateInfoPanel();

+    // 5.
+Frame the entire model.
+This will now work on the first click
-    if (loadedObjectModelRoot) {
+    //    because the frameObject function has been fixed. if (loadedObjectModelRoot) {
         frameObject(loadedObjectModelRoot);
     }
 }

-// --- NEW HELPER FUNCTIONS FOR VOLUME CALCULATION ---

 /**
  * @function getVolumeOfSelectedObject